tdresser/uwjugglingclub/about.md

 permalink: /about/
 ---

-The University of Waterloo Juggling Club is a student run club bringing together jugglers and flow arts.
+The University of Waterloo Juggling Club is a student run club bringing together jugglers, flow artists and other object manipulators.
 All are welcome!

-The club has been running since 1990!
-(TODO - check)
+The club has been running for over 30 years!